juju/docs/src/en/reference-install.md

 ### Ubuntu

 Since Ubuntu 14.04 LTS (Trusty) the recommended way to install Juju is with snaps.

-**Ubuntu 14.04 LTS**
+Nevertheless, the PPA install method is still supported and is mentioned lower down.

-On Ubuntu 14.04 LTS, ensure that `snapd` is available prior to installing Juju:
+On Ubuntu 16.04 LTS (and greater) `snapd` is installed by default.
+If you're using Ubuntu 14.04 LTS you will need to install it prior to installing Juju:

 ```bash
 sudo apt install snapd